 Crosswalk Closures

-It is ODOT policy to provide pedestrian crossings for all approaches at a signalized intersection unless an engineering study and STRE approval deem a crosswalk closure is necessary.
+It is ODOT policy to provide pedestrian crossings for all approaches at a signalized intersection unless an engineering study and STE approval deem a crosswalk closure is necessary.
 Often, the need to close a crosswalk is due to unusual roadway geometry, certain lane use (such as dual turn lanes), certain signal phasing (such as a single point urban interchange), and/or crash history.
 Closing a crosswalk requires specific signing and detectable treatments.
 The details for this signing are typically shown on the signal plan.
 See the crosswalk section in chapter 5 for more information.

 Traffic Signal Communications